Westminster finals arrive: What dog will claim best in show?

 NEW YORK (AP) — With the U.S. dog show world’s most prestigious award on the line, canines and their handlers were readying Tuesday for their star turns at the Westminster Kennel Club show.

-Four finalists already were chosen Monday.
-Three more were yet to come before all seven face off for best in show around 11 p.m.
+Six finalists had been chosen, and one more was yet to come before all seven face off for best in show around 11 p.m.
 EDT Tuesday.

 If Buddy Holly was feeling the pressure, he wasn’t letting it show.
 Instead, he seemed more concerned late Tuesday afternoon with playing with his people and rejecting the notion of a nap in his crate.